sanity-io/next-sanity/packages/next-sanity/README.md

 //    ^? const post: POST_QUERYResult
 ```

 However, it is much simpler to use automatic type inference.
-So long as you have `overloadClientMethods` in `sanity-typegen.json` and your GROQ queries are wrapped in `defineQuery`, the results should be inferred automatically:
+So long as your GROQ queries are wrapped in `defineQuery`, the results should be inferred automatically:

 ```ts
 import {client} from '@/sanity/lib/client'